~ Yolanda was--her name ~ Featuring:) Leonora Galinta

 A disgrace with more than an immortal man in strength,

 Nature devouring nature itself

 Including her stewards and stewardesses

 An unmerciful encroachment, robbing, killing adults and children.

 Yolanda, so cruel in her evil walloping!

-A gust left smiling,
+A guest left smiling,

 Engraving echoes of tears, from every single mourn